octylFractal/octylFractal.github.io/_posts/2024-11-05-pipewire-built-in-vban.markdown

 ### Miscellaneous

+I needed to increase the quantum in order to prevent certain applications from not having enough buffer, like `mpv`.
+Putting `node.force-quantum = 512` on each module's stream seemed to be enough, but this is likely environment-dependent.

 Finally, I had to set `node.always-process = true` on both modules to ensure that the audio was always being sent and received.
 This is because the modules will stop processing audio if there is no stream connected otherwise, and this can cause noise when starting a new stream.
 This made noticeable pops when starting music or skipping tracks, which